VinayDeshpande/Visualization_Project2/README.md

 ##Contribution of each team member
 1) Vibhuti Gupta

--> Wrote script in R for data preprocessing.
+- Wrote script in R for data preprocessing.
--> Wrote script in R for generating top 50 words of each category along with monthly and daily frequencies.
+-  Wrote script in R for generating top 50 words of each category along with monthly and daily frequencies.
--> Wrote scripts for finding relationships between terms in collaboration with Vinay.
+- Wrote scripts for finding relationships between terms in collaboration with Vinay.
--> Made the github report with Naimisha.
+- Made the github report with Naimisha.

 2) Vinay Deshpande

--> Worked on scripts for visualization of word cloud.
+- Worked on scripts for visualization of word cloud.
--> Developed the UI for the word cloud with Naimisha.
+-  Developed the UI for the word cloud with Naimisha.
--> Developed the slider with Vibhuti and Naimisha.
+- Developed the slider with Vibhuti and Naimisha.

 3) Naimisha

--> Developed scripts for generation of world map showing locations of top 50 words.
+- Developed scripts for generation of world map showing locations of top 50 words.
--> Developed the UI for relationships page.
+- Developed the UI for relationships page.

--> Developed the script for showing the relationships